masahiko-ofgp/umeboshi/README.md

 This application is something like Common Lisp REPL.

-However, umeboshi is still under development :)
+However, umeboshi is still under developing :)

 ## Usage